Latka logo

 What is Careerist's revenue?

-Careerist generates $33M in revenue.
+Careerist generates an estimated $33M in annual revenue.

 How much funding does Careerist have?